jackykschou/AbyssalBlade/README.md

 ##5.
 DO NOT update the version of Unity unless the whole team commit to do so.
 ##6.
 For artists, before you what to update any art asset file, make sure to check the [list](https://docs.google.com/spreadsheets/d/10iP3r4hvf417LOF_5v7b9rWxn5eXMq64Qgx2zFevNog/edit#gid=0) to make sure that NO ONE has checked out the file.
 Contact to the checked out person if necessary.
 ##7.
 If you have any conflicts during a merge/push/pull and you are not sure how to solve it.
 DO NOT force the merge and please ask for help.
 ##8.
-When building the game out with Unity, Never choose the build destination to the repo folder to prevent the game binary files to be living in the repo.
+When building the game out with Unity, always build to the Builds folder (or outside of the repo) to prevent the game binary files to be living in the repo.